Warda Al-Jazairia: Return to singing

-Since the 1990s
+1990s–2000s

 In 1990, Warda divorced her second husband, who died in Paris three years later.
 Her career went into eclipse as new musical styles emerged.
 However, she was able to return to the forefront due to her popular performances of songs by the composer Salah El-Sharnoubi, such as "Harramt Ahebak", "Batwanes Beek", and "Ya Khsara".

 She began to develop health problems, which kept her away from the stage.
 In 1996, she underwent heart surgery, which was followed by a liver transplant in the early 2000s.

-In 1999, a "best of" compilation called "Nagham El-Hawa" was released, which featured her most popular songs.
+In 1999, a Best Of compilation called Nagham El-Hawa was released, which featured her most popular songs.
 Her last studio album was recorded in 2001.

 Warda visited Lebanon in the 2000s to perform at the Baalbeck International Festival.
 She sang there in 2005 and again in 2008, attracting nearly 3,000 spectators.
 That same year, she travelled to Algeria and gave various concerts in Djemila, at the Casif Theatre in Sidi Fredj, and at the 4th International Festival.
 In 2009, Warda took part in the opening night of the 2nd Pan-African Festival in Algiers.
 She also performed in Morocco during the 8th edition of the Mawazine, where she sang in front of 30,000 people.
 One of her last concerts took place in Lebanon in September 2011.